CharlesB91/retro-bank/README.md

 ### New User Registration

 - This area is where the user can enter their email address, full name & password.
-- The application will first check the email address entered is not already registered.
+- The application will first check the email address entered is not already registered and also is a valid email.
 - Once successfully registered the users details will be saved onto a new worksheet on the google sheet with their new balance of £500.

 ![New-User](https://github.com/CharlesB91/retro-bank/blob/main/assets/images/register.PNG)